Registration & Policies

 Do you offer discounts?

-We offer a 10% discount to Indiana University School of Nursing alumni for most of our online courses only.
-To receive the alumni discount, before you register email us at firstname.lastname@example.org.
+We offer a 10% discount to Indiana University School of Nursing alumni for most of our 100% online courses only.
+This discount is not available for courses that are hybrid/include both in person and online components.
+To receive the alumni discount, before you register, email us at firstname.lastname@example.org.
 We will send you additional details and instructions.

 What happens if a course, conference, or webinar is cancelled?

 We reserve the right to cancel any course, conference, or webinar when enrollment minimums have not been met or due to unforeseen circumstances.
 In such cases all registration fees are refunded.
 We do not reimburse travel or any other related expenses because of cancellation.

 We reserve the right to substitute faculty or speakers if needed without notice.

 What computer skills or software do I need?

 - You must have basic computing skills including word processing and be able to navigate the web.